friedforfun/envirohome_simulator/README.md

 				#

-To contribute to this project, clone the repo locally and commit  your  code to a separate branch before opening a pull request.
+To contribute to this project:

+1. Clone the repo locally
+2. Commit  your  code to a separate branch
+3. Open a pull request.

 ### Frequently Asked Questions and Troubleshooting
 See our __[troubleshooting guide](Troubleshooting.md)__ to find answers to some common questions about the project, as well as some ideas to troubleshoot any problems.